How To Show Momentum On Your Executive Resume

 Many clients tell me that they have trouble talking about themselves, particularly when it comes to their accomplishments.

 While exaggerating, embellishing, or outright lying are out of the question.
 Talking about your accomplishments is not.
-Your resume should be more than an employment record.
-It should present your best self to potential employers
+Your executive resume needs to be more than an employment record.
+It should present your skills and achievements, in essence your best self, to potential employers